darrenchay/Denoising-Algorithms-Analysis/README.md

-### Running the programs
+# Running the programs

-# Pre Conditions
+## Pre Conditions
+- Make sure that there is a Results folder in the same folder that you are running the algorithm
-Make sure that you have python and the following libraries are installed first:
+- Make sure that you have python and the following libraries are installed first:
     - numpy
     - scipy
     - opencv
     - matplotlib
     - tkinter
-Make sure that there is a Results folder in the same folder that you are running the algorithm

-# Executing a filter
+## Executing a filter
-To execute a filter, for example the Nagao-Matsuyama filter, type in 'python Nagao-MatsuyamaFilter.py' and select the image you want to denoise.
-The image will then be processed by the algorithm and a comparison image will be displayed afterwards and the processed image will also be saved in the Results folder as algorithm-name_output_original_image_name.jpg
+To run the program, type in 'python DenoisingAlgorithms.py'.
+Select the image you want to denoise and then input the number of the algorithm you want to choose for denoising.
+The result will then be stored in the Results folder after execution

+Note: if you want to have a comparison of the original and denoise image next to each other after running the algorithms, uncomment the last couple of lines

+## Executing the noise estimation algorithm
+To execute the estimation algorithm, run the following command: 'python noise_variance_estimator.py' and select the processed image that you want to analyze
+The value will then be output in the terminal